top of page

 • Whether the donor has an interest in the property.

-NB: Where you have a mortgage, the donor must usually confirm that the gift WILL NOT be repayable and that they WILL NOT acquire any interest in the property.
-If this is not the case and the gift is repayable then your mortgage lender needs to consent to this arrangement as their security must take priority.
+NB: Where you have a mortgage, the donor is required to confirm that the gift WILL NOT be repayable and that they WILL NOT acquire any interest in the property.
+If this is not the case, and the gift is repayable, then your mortgage lender needs to consent to this arrangement as their security must take priority.

 ID & Source of Funds

 The donor is also required to provide Proof of Identity & Proof of Address under current regulations.
-A full paper trail and explanation as to how funds were accumulated is ALWAYS required as Conveyancers are so heavily regulated in this regard.
+Plus a full paper trail and explanation as to how funds were accumulated.
+Conveyancers are heavily regulated regarding this.
+The Government has made Conveyancers frontline in combatting monetary fraud, identity theft, property related criminal activity, financial crimes and money laundering.
+The profession has no choice and form’s risk huge penalties and prison time for non-compliance.

 A donor gift may affect your mortgage and could delay your matter.
 Especially where your lender is unaware of it.
-Be clear up front to avoid issues later.
+Be clear up front to avoid issues later on.

 0 comments